-The preliminary menu from Peaky Midwest 2017 is available if you'd like to get a rough idea of what we served.
+The preliminary menu from Peaky Midwest 2018 is available if you'd like to get a rough idea of what we plan to serve.

 If you wish to have alcohol please bring your own.
 If you are drinking at the event please be able to show your ID, even if we know how old you are.